 Allianoi and Asklepion, the God of Health

-Throughout history, Allianoi has been known as the ‘’native land of the God of health’’, Asklepion, and has been a thermal center of the ancient city of Bergama (Pergamon), 18 km northeast of Bergama.
+Throughout history, Allianoi has been known as the ‘’native land of the God of health’’, Asklepion, and has been a thermal centre of the ancient city of Bergama (Pergamon), 18 km northeast of Bergama.
 It was permanently inhabited throughout the Hellenistic, Roman, Byzantine and Ottoman periods.
-Excavations were started 1998.
+Excavations were started in 1998.
 In 2005, an original Aphrodite statue was discovered in one of the rooms which is being displayed at the Bergama Museum (Photo 2).
-The entire area was covered and the area was farmed without knowing the existence of buried treasures for years until the first discovery was made in 1990s.
+The entire area was covered and the area was farmed without knowing the existence of buried treasures for years until the first discovery was made in the 1990s.

-The excavation at the site to the east of the restored and stil in use Roman bridge, is estimated to be only
+The excavation at the site to the east of the restored and stil in use Roman bridge is estimated to be only

 20 % of the area and includes a church, two chapels, two fountains, streets, the remains of another bridge, and a spa facility where hot spring still functions.

-The excavations has been carried out under Dr. Ahmet Yasar from Trakya University, which has been halted due to lack of funds, who attended the rally and stated that over 11,000 objects have been discovered to date and presented to the Bergama Museum.
+The excavations have been carried out under Dr. Ahmet Yasar from Trakya University, which has been halted due to lack of funds, who attended the rally and stated that over 11,000 objects have been discovered to date and presented to the Bergama Museum.

 Proposed Solutions to Save Allianoi